rishabh625/pepithon-WTC/README.md

 ### Added on 26-Sept-2019

 38. Explain how to download phpmailer and write examples for each of the below : ( write about the various datatype/validation used for each parameter and encoding supported for attachment.)

- a) sending emails to one and multiple recipient,
+ * sending emails to one and multiple recipient,

- b) sending emails to one and multiple recipient_cc,
+ * sending emails to one and multiple recipient_cc,

- c) sending emails to one and multiple recipient_bcc,
+ * sending emails to one and multiple recipient_bcc,

- d) sending emails to one and multiple sending attachments(txt,xlxs,pdf and ..)
+ * sending emails to one and multiple sending attachments(txt,xlxs,pdf and ..)

- e) sending emails with body format (text / html / images /if any other)
+ * sending emails with body format (text / html / images /if any other)

- f) explain how you solved the errors which you got while executing above.
+ * explain how you solved the errors which you got while executing above.

 39. What is javamailAPI ? how to install javamailAPI? write examples for each of the below :

- a) simple example for sending emails from javamailAPI
+ * simple example for sending emails from javamailAPI

- b) send email through smtp without authentication
+ * send email through smtp without authentication

- c) send email using TLS and SSL authentication
+ * send email using TLS and SSL authentication

- d) send emails passing attachment and images
+ * send emails passing attachment and images

- e) explain how you solved the errors which you got while executing above.
+ * explain how you solved the errors which you got while executing above.